drbenmorgan/cmake-compile-features/README.md

 ## C++ Standard Library Workarounds
-Illustrated by the `std::make_unique` case, where a useful bit of functionality didn't quite make it into a given standard (C++11) but can be implemented in that standard.
+Illustrated by the `std::make_unique` case, where a useful bit of functionality didn't quite make it into a given standard (C++11) but can be implemented using the features of the older standard.
 The CMake script has the functionality to test for the presence and working of something in the Standard Library implementation in use, and sets boolean (CMake) variables to indicate its presence or otherwise.
 Here, we export this variable using `configure_file` to set a `#cmakedefine`